walterhiggins/WMPJS/book-outline.md

       sides = 6;
     }

 The *if* statement is how decisions are made in JavaScript.
 It's used to test something (a condition) and if the test is true then the code inside the `{` and `}` curly braces (called the 'if block') is executed.
-In english, we'd write the above code like this.
+In English, we'd write the above code like this.

     if there is no 'sides' parameter then let sides be equal to 6